 In general, when you are applying for a new US Visa, as part of process to apply for US Visa, you would give biometrics and then attend in-person visa interview.
 But, for renewing your existing US Visa, if you meet certain criteria, then you do not have to appear for in-person interview.
 You can submit your visa related documents at Visa Application Center and your US visa maybe issued without interview.

-Below are the requirements to be eligible for Dropbox Stamping for anyone above 80 years and below 14 years.
+Below are the typical general requirements to be eligible for Dropbox Stamping for anyone above 80 years and below 14 years.
 You need to meet all of them

 - You need to have Visa renewal in same category.
 Meaning, let’s say you have renewal for H1B, your previous visa in passport should be H1B as well.